Hampshire Butterfly Sites - Overview

 Stephen's Castle Down (Map) - Access area land to the north of Bishop's Watham consisting of an east-facing strip of chalk downland.
-Several downland species are represented including Grizzled Skipper, Dingy Skipper and Green Hairstreak as well as common species, so it is especially worth a visit during spring.
-Duke of Burgundy has been recorded in some previous years but it is not clear if they are still present.
+Several downland species are represented including Duke of Burgundy, Grizzled Skipper, Dingy Skipper and Green Hairstreak as well as common species, so it is especially worth a visit during spring.
 The best butterfly areas are the lower slopes towards the southern end of the site and especially in the vicinity of the shallow gulley here.

 Stockbridge Down (Map) - National Trust managed chalk downland west of Winchester, capped by Woolbury iron-age hill fort.
-The reasonable population of Chalkhill Blue with other chalk downland species present in low/variable numbers including Grizzled Skipper, Green Hairstreak and Dark Green Fritillary.
+There is a good population of Chalkhill Blue and other chalk downland species are present in low/variable numbers including Grizzled Skipper, Green Hairstreak and Dark Green Fritillary.
 Silver-washed Fritillary can sometimes be seen in the woodland at the eastern end of the down and a White-letter Hairstreak colony is also present in a group of surviving elms.
 There are sightings of both Pearl-bordered Fritillary and Duke of Burgundy on the site in most seasons, possibly as the result of dispersal from nearby colonies on private land.
 Site feature - click here or use the link on the menu above.

 Whiteley Walks (Map) - Formerly known as Whiteley Pastures, Whiteley Walks is a woodland managed by Forest Enterprise in South Hampshire.
 Most woodland species are represented including Purple Hairstreak, Purple Emperor, Silver-washed Fritillary and White Admiral.
 Populations of the latter two species are recovering, following extensive forest operations which left a large area too open for them to thrive.
-In the adjoining Botley Wood, Grizzled Skipper can also be found.
+In the adjoining Botley Wood, Grizzled Skipper just retain a presence in one of their few remaining woodland locations in Hampshire.
 Site feature - click here or use the link on the menu above.

 Wootton Coppice Inclosure (New Forest) (Map) - Mixed woodland inclosure located in the south-west of the New Forest with flower-rich rides and meadows.
 There is a good population of Silver-washed Fritillary complementing the common woodland species.
 White Admiral and Dark Green Fritillary are also occasionally recorded.